-Finney County Point of Rocks is one of at least four similarly named sites along the Santa Fe Trail that aided travelers in their navigation of the road.
+Finney County Point of Rocks is one of at least four similarly named sites along the Santa Fe Trail that aided travelers in navigating the road.
 The trail passed to the immediate south of this

 formation and became the foundation for modern-day Mansfield Road.